CaoAssignments/guides/cse11-java-setup.md

 6. You should now have this.
 You can click close:
     <img width="498" height="377" alt="image" src="https://github.com/user-attachments/assets/16af440d-e657-4f7a-9a6e-fef4cebd45ba" />

+That's it!

-#### Installing Java on MacOS
+## Installing Java on MacOS
 1. If you have a Mac with **Apple Silicon**, choose the `Arm 64 DMG Installer`
     <img width="2048" height="110" alt="image" src="https://github.com/user-attachments/assets/92f540a2-0612-4fc2-941e-7c974615b1e2" />

 2. If you have a Mac with an **Intel chip**, choose `x64 DMG Installer`
     <img width="2048" height="110" alt="image" src="https://github.com/user-attachments/assets/114f32c4-c8b5-457f-b8dc-2230f275e941" />

 3. It will prompt you to create an Oracle account.
-Create one, log in, and download the executable.

-4. If you receive a password validation error even though your passwords match, try creating the account in an Incognito/Private/InPrivate window.
+Create one and log in.
+If you receive a password validation error even though your passwords match, try creating the account in an Incognito/Private/InPrivate window.
     <img width="918" height="202" alt="image" src="https://github.com/user-attachments/assets/548496ea-9027-44e5-aad0-844ec68b1b5f" />

+4. Download the executable.

-5. Open the `.pkg` installer and follow through the installation instructions
+6. Open the `.pkg` installer and follow through the installation instructions
     <img width="1228" height="878" alt="image" src="https://github.com/user-attachments/assets/7ef7d384-7dac-4bbc-a525-3a0d0f2cba18" />

-6. Click "Continue" and you should see this:
+7. Click "Continue" and you should see this:
     <img width="1222" height="874" alt="image" src="https://github.com/user-attachments/assets/06fdbbd1-e74c-4b8e-a23c-c0fb63e92186" />

-7. Provide your login credentials and click "Install".
+8. Provide your login credentials and click "Install".
 After installation, you should see the following:
     <img width="1224" height="882" alt="image" src="https://github.com/user-attachments/assets/ed34c617-c121-48f9-a947-72b51ba8897d" />

-8. Click "close" and you're done!
+9. Click "close" and you're done!

 **Note:** It's perfectly fine to see version `11.0.xx` (where `xx` is higher than `18`) in the above screenshots.